-By using commands on the Backstage view Info screen, you can set an additional password that is required to open the document.
-If you use both passwords, the reviewer would need a password to open the document and another password to edit it.
+Using commands on the Backstage view Info screen, you can set an additional password that is required to open the document.
+If you use both passwords, the reviewer would need one password to open the document and another password to edit it.

 Adding a document password also encrypts the document.
-Encryption means Word alters information using a code or mathematical algorithm so the information is inaccessible to unauthorized readers.
+Encryption means Word uses a code or mathematical algorithm to alter information so it is inaccessible to unauthorized readers.
 When you encrypt a document, Word prompts you for a password.

-Note that passwords are case-sensitive.
+NOTE!
+Passwords are case-sensitive.

-■ File→Info→Protect Document→Encrypt with Password
+File→Info→Protect Document→Encrypt with Password